pnp/blog/content/post/office-add-ins-community-call-september-8-2021.md

 **When running a Word add-in within a Word Form document (i.e. has form controls and document protection), when can we expect support for other types of content controls such as Date, Plain Text, Checkbox, etc.?**
 Other types of content controls are in our backlog.
-We don\'t have an ETA we can share for when these will be available.
+We don't have an ETA we can share for when these will be available.